 Do caterpillars get lonely?
 Can you see them, the train was about 2m long, in the hills surrounding Sonnac Sur L’Hers yesterday.
 Maybe intuitively they know they will come to less harm if they stick together.
 Perhaps we should be more like caterpillars.

-Recent heavy rains exposed more weaknesses in our vast roof.
+Recent heavy rains exposed more weaknesses in the vast roof of our B&B and holiday cottage in the south of France.
 Over the years it has sprouted leaks as fast as He Who Won’t Be Rushed has succeeded in sealing others.
 I always suspected Nick cracked as many tiles as he repaired as he shuffled across the roof … We succeeded in tempting our maçon to the house in September to prepare a devis for a complete overhaul of the roof.
 He then promptly retreated to the far realms of the Languedoc, I think to recover from the restoration of our holiday cottage, but finally reappeared a few days before Christmas with a very reasonable quote.
 We have become very fond of our maçon.
 We worked with him for a year during the restoration of our gite in the south of France and he is undoubtedly an artisan exceptionnel.
 All the advice is to get 3 quotes for any work but in my experience, this would take about 4 years, so I will stick with my maçon.

 Sweeping mountain roads, Mediterranean coastline, vineyards, ancient villages and lively towns, all make motorbiking in the south of France rather enjoyable.
 Our biker friendly accommodation – huge garage, workshop, washing / drying facilities – provides easy passage to Andorra (110km) and the Spanish border, Barcelona 275km.
 Check out best biking roads in France